QuillPusher/QP_Drafts/garima/roofit.md

 - **buildCall()**: Helps build a function call.
 Requires the fully qualified name of the function.
-When this external `buildCall()` function is called, internally, the `getResult()` function is called on the input Roofit objects (e.g., x, mean, sigma).
+When this external `buildCall()` function is called, internally, the `getResult()` function is called on the input RooFit objects (e.g., x, mean, sigma).
 That's the only way to propagate these upwards into the compute graph.